-Ad Fontes Media rates CNN in the Skews Left category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
-CNN (Cable News Network) posts news and information online 24 hours a day, seven days a week from bureaus throughout the world.
+Ad Fontes Media rates CNN (website) in the Skews Left category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+CNN (website) (Cable News Network) posts news and information online 24 hours a day, seven days a week from bureaus throughout the world.
 CNN.com is the digital partner to the cable news channel with the same name.
-Begun in 1980, CNN is part of Warner Media, a subsidiary of AT&T.
+Begun in 1980, CNN is owned by Warner Bros.
+Discovery.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.